EMDR

 EMDR (Eye Movement Desensitization and Reprocessing) is a powerful evidence-based practice used to treat trauma and help facilitate the brain's natural healing processes.

-During a traumatic or stressful event (shock trauma), the brain does not process information as it normally would.
+During a traumatic or stressful event (called “shock trauma”), the brain does not process information as it normally would.
 Instead, information can get stuck or stored in the brain in unhelpful ways and continue to negatively affect you in your present day life.
 The old stored information can be triggered in the present and can cause you to have thoughts, feelings, or bodily sensations that transport you back to the time the trauma occurred.
-This affects the way a person sees the world and how they relate with others.
+This affects the way a person sees themselves, the world, and how they relate with others.

 EMDR uses eye movements (similar to what occurs during REM sleep) or other forms of bilateral stimulation to help facilitate information processing and relieve the effects of trauma and the accompanying negative beliefs.
 Following a successful EMDR session, you will still remember what happened, but you will not be overwhelmed when recalling the painful memories of the incident.
 This allows you to access more adaptive ways of viewing the original trauma (reprocessing) and to release the stored negative emotional reactions around it (desensitization).

-Counselors at EMDR Therapy Austin are skilled in providing both primary therapy services where we work with you to treat the full spectrum of trauma, and we also provide adjunct EMDR therapy services should you already have a therapist that you are working with.
+Counselors at EMDR Therapy Austin are skilled in providing both primary therapy services where we work with you to treat the full spectrum of trauma (both shock trauma and complex/developmental trauma, and we also provide adjunct EMDR therapy services should you already have a therapist that you are working with.

 Therapists who provide EMDR